toscm/capman/CONTRIBUTING.md

 - For documentation updates, build/preview Markdown (VS Code preview is fine) to ensure formatting is correct.

-Thanks again for contributing—happy hacking!
+Thanks for contributing and happy hacking!